hajigholam/Neural_Networks_R/README.md

 # Neural_Networks_R
-These codes represents the examples from the course project in which my teammates and I reviewed most common Neural Networks packages available for R.
+These codes represents the examples from the course project in which my teammates (Hamed Rismanian, Mahdi Javadi) and I reviewed most common Neural Networks packages available for R.